Spiritual warfare in China: Cultural practices

+In the tradition of Chinese folk religion, demonic forces were believed to cause illness or misfortune and armies of divine soldiers (神兵 shenbing) and their divine generals (神将 shenjiang) could deter demonic attack or expel demons.

+Infants and children were believed to be at particular risk of demonic attack, which as academic S.A.
+Smith writes may have been a way of rationalizing exceptionally high infant mortality prior to the founding of the People's Republic of China (PRC).
+Such supernatural fears regarding children and birth declined as infant mortality declined in the PRC during the Mao Zedong era.

 One author writes of how the wood of the peach tree has been a key device in fighting evil spirits in China:

 The Chinese also considered peach wood (t'ao-fu) protective against evil spirits, who held the peach in awe.
 In ancient China, peach-wood bows were used to shoot arrows in every direction in an effort to dispel evil.
 Peach-wood slips or carved pits served as amulets to protect a person's life, safety, and health.

 Peach-wood seals or figurines guarded gates and doors, and, as one Han account recites, "the buildings in the capital are made tranquil and pure; everywhere a good state of affairs prevails."
 Writes the author, further:

 Another aid in fighting evil spirits were peach-wood wands.
 The Li-chi (Han period) reported that the emperor went to the funeral of a minister escorted by a sorcerer carrying a peach-wood wand to keep bad influences away.
 Since that time, peach-wood wands have remained an important means of exorcism in China.